snivilised/cobrass/README.md

 The methods on the container, should not fail.
 Any failures that occur are due to programming errors.
 For this reason, when an error scenario occurs, a panic is raised.

-Regsitering commands/parameter sets with the container, obviates the need to use specific `Cobra` api calls as they are handled on the clients behalf by the container.
+Registering commands/parameter sets with the container, obviates the need to use specific `Cobra` api calls as they are handled on the clients behalf by the container.
 For parameter sets, the type specific methods on the various ___FlagSet___ definitions, such as ___Float32Var___, do not have to be called by the client.
 For commands, ___AddCommand___ does not have to be called explicitly either.

 ### 💎 Param Set

 The rationale behind the concept of a parameter set came from initial discovery of how the `Cobra` api worked.
 Capturing user defined command line input requires binding option values into disparate variables.
 Having to manage independently defined variables usually at a package level could lead to a scattering of these variables on an adhoc basis.
 Having to then pass all these items independently into the core of a client application could easily become disorganised.

-To manage this, the concept of a `parameter set` was introduced to bring about a consistency of design to the implemenation of multiple cli applications.
+To manage this, the concept of a `parameter set` was introduced to bring about a consistency of design to the implementation of multiple cli applications.
 The aim of this is to reduce the number package level global variables that have to be managed.
 Instead of handling multiple option variables independently, the client can group them together into a parameter set.

 Each `Cobra` command can define multiple parameter sets which reflects the different ways that a particular command can be invoked by the user.
 However, to reduce complexity, it's probably best to stick with a single parameter set per command.
 Option values not defined by the user can already be defaulted by the `Cobra` api itself, but it may be, that distinguishing the way that a command is invoked (ie what combination of flags/options appear on the command line) may be significant to the application, in which case the client can define multiple parameter sets.